puppetlabs/cisco_ios/README.md

 ###### `timeout`

-Number of seconds before the timeout period ends
+Number of seconds before the timeout period ends.

 ###### `vrf`